ansys/pyensight/doc/source/calc_functions.rst

 ``CmplxImag(any parts, complex scalar or vector)``

-Extracts imaginary portion of a complex scalar or vector into a real scalar or vector.
+Extracts the imaginary portion of a complex scalar or vector into a real scalar or vector:

 :math:`\text{N = Vi}`